grantek/minisynth32/README.md

 0.2mm layer height, with the visible layer lines horizontal in the finished part.

-Specifically, use "tree" support for the face, which builds a tower of support starting on the build plate and reaching across to the overhanging parts.
-I also prefer to increase the vertical distance between the support and the printed part to make it easier to remove (0.4mm gap for a 0.2mm layer height).
-The supported parts of the model may end up messy on their bottom layer, but this is okay for the inside of the faceplate.
+Specifically, use "tree" support for the face if your slicer has the option, which builds a tower of support starting on the build plate where possible and reaching across to the overhanging parts.

+Regardless of the type of support, there will still be some on the inside of the faceplate, You need to be thorough in removing it from the inside floor of the faceplate because the front panel needs to fit in there, but there is some clearance so one or two layers of support stuck to the floor is okay.
+Careful use of a scalpel can help reach behind the PCB support behind the buttons.

 The shell was modeled in FreeCAD using the Part workbench, which uses simple geometric shapes added and subtracted from each other.
 If you want to modify